 - Don’t overwork the dough or it will become tough.
 Just gently pat it into shape.

-- Make it vegan: use non-dairy milk soured with 1 tbsp of lemon juice or vinegar in place of the buttermilk
+- Make it vegan: use non-dairy milk soured with 1 tablespoon of lemon juice or vinegar in place of the buttermilk

 - Make it gluten-free: use gluten-free plain flour